pjsilvestre/CS157A-21/docs/Project_Data_Model_and_Database_Design_Revision.md

 ![ER Diagram](./images/database_design_2.0.png)

-## Entity Set Descriptions TODO
+## Entity Set Descriptions

 ### User

-The User entity set has two attributes: username and password.
-The key of a User is the username.
-The User entity set consists of users of the application and their login information.
+User is an entity set with two attributes: a unique username and password.
+They key of User is the username attribute.
+The User entity set represents users of the application and their login information.

 ### Closet

-The Closet is a weak entity set that has no attributes.
-The key of a Closet is the username of the User.
-The Closet entity set consists of a collection of clothing pieces the users save as outfits (multiple clothing pieces) or as attire (individual clothing pieces).
+Closet is an entity set corresponding to a User's physical closet.
+The key of a Closet is the ID attribute.
+The Closet entity set consists of a collection of clothing the users save as outfits (multiple clothing pieces) or as attire (individual clothing pieces).

 ### Outfit

-The Outfit entity set has one attribute: name.
+The Outfit entity set has two attributes: a unique name and a season.
 The key of an Outfit is the name.
-The Outfit entity set consists of clothing pieces that the users save as outfits.
+The Outfit entity set consists of "mini-collections" of clothing pieces that the users save as outfits.

 ### Attire

-The Attire entity set has five attributes: ID, type, brand, color, and size.
+The Attire entity set has five attributes: ID, name, brand, color, and size.
 The key of an Attire is the ID.
 The Attire entity set consists of all the individual clothing pieces the users save.

+### Category

+The Category entity set has one attribute: type.
+This entity set serves to categorize pieces of Attire into types such as T-shirts, pants, etc.

 ## Relationship Descriptions TODO